 Social media networks, such as Facebook, Instagram, Pinterest, Reddit, Twitter, and the like, are used by millions of people to communicate with one another and to share often intimate aspects of their personal lives.
-And this is why social media can both help you and hurt you in a San Diego divorce case.
+And though sometimes sharing things helps, there are a few examples of how social media can hurt your San Diego divorce case.

 Think about, for instance, seeing cheery vacation snaps from sunny Costa Rica, with happy people partying it up on the beach holding frosty cold beers and having a great time.